 But the resulting wine?
 Wow.
 This is not your traditionally big and bold Barossa-style Shiraz.
 Instead, our Syrah is more feminine and delicate, less boozy – more like the Syrah wines of Saint-Joseph, which Taiita’s been enjoying a lot of lately.

-We wild ferment in open vats after a cold soak, then finish it in a careful mix of new and older barrels to let the fruit sing.
+We wild ferment in open vats after a cold start, then finish it in a careful mix of new and older barrels to let the fruit sing.

 Clone I11 V10 planted in 2005 and 2010.